christinedn/nextwork-web-project/README.md

 <br>

 ## Technologies
-Here’s what I’m using for this project:

-- **Amazon EC2**: I'm developing my web app on Amazon EC2 virtual servers, so that software development and deployment happens entirely on the cloud.
+- **Amazon EC2**: I'm developing my web app on Amazon EC2 virtual servers.
+Software development and deployment happens entirely on the cloud.
 - **VS Code**: For my IDE, I chose Visual Studio Code.
 It connects directly to my development EC2 instance, making it easy to edit code and manage files in the cloud.
 - **GitHub**: All my web app code is stored and versioned in this GitHub repository.
-- **AWS CodeArtifact**: Once it's rolled out, CodeArtifact will store my artifacts and dependencies, which is great for high availability and speeding up my project's build process.
+- **AWS CodeArtifact**: CodeArtifact stores artifacts and dependencies.
+Ensures high availability and speeding up project's build process.
-- **AWS CodeBuild**: Once it's rolled out, CodeBuild will take over my build process.
+- **AWS CodeBuild**: CodeBuild will take over the build process.
 It'll compile the source code, run tests, and produce ready-to-deploy software packages automatically.
-- **AWS CodeDeploy**: Once it's rolled out, CodeDeploy will automate my deployment process across EC2 instances.
+- **AWS CodeDeploy**: CodeDeploy automates deployment process across EC2 instances.
-- **AWS CodePipeline**: Once it's rolled out, CodePipeline will automate the entire process from GitHub to CodeDeploy, integrating build, test, and deployment steps into one efficient workflow.
+- **AWS CodePipeline**: CodePipeline will automate the entire process from GitHub to CodeDeploy, integrating build, test, and deployment steps into one efficient workflow.

 <br>